100 cr Covid vaccinations: Delhi BJP leaders felicitate health workers, distribute laddus | Health

 - India

-As India achieved the milestone of administering over 100 crore COVID-19 vaccine doses on Thursday, Delhi BJP leaders celebrated by felicitating healthcare and frontline workers and distributing sweets.
+As India achieved the milestone of administering over 100 crore COVID-19 vaccine doses on Thursday, Delhi BJP leaders celebrated by felicitating healthcare and frontline workers, distributing sweets and bursting firecrackers.

+South Delhi MP Ramesh Bidhuri celebrated by bursting firecrackers with party workers at the Tughlaqabad Fort that was specially lit up to mark the milestone in the country's vaccination programme against COVID-19.

-All Delhi BJP MPs, MLAs, senior party office-bearers, including party unit in charge Baijayant Panda, Dushyant Gautam, Alka Gurjar, Harsh Vardhan, Ranvir Singh Bidhuri, participated in programs held at various places in the national capital.
+All Delhi BJP MPs, MLAs, senior party office-bearers, including party unit incharge Baijayant Panda, Dushyant Gautam, Alka Gurjar, Harsh Vardhan, Ramvir Singh Bidhuri, participated in programmes held at various places in the national capital.

-The cumulative number of COVID-19 vaccine doses administered in the country crossed the 100-crore mark on Thursday, according to the government.
+The cumulative COVID-19 vaccine doses administered in the country crossed the 100-crore mark on Thursday, according to the government.

 India took 85 days to touch the 10-crore vaccination mark, 45 more days to cross the 20-crore mark and 29 more days to reach the 30-crore mark, according to Union health ministry data.